brycewray/eleventy_solo/src/posts/2019/04/why-left-ulysses.md

 {% lazypicture "Ulysses_export_to_Markdown_750x528.jpg", "Screen capture of Quick Export feature of Ulysses app", 750, 528 %}

-<p class="lazypicturecaption">Ulysses’s Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files.</p>
+Ulysses's Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files.{.lazypicturecaption}

 [^preview]: Sometimes there are disparities between the original Markdown files and how they translate to HTML, so it's best to catch those in a local instance before you publish to the real site, and thus I was having to do that "dance" quite often during the editing process.